cuplsensor/cuplcodec/docs/specification/specs.rst

    3. Cause of the most recent microcontroller reset
    4. Total number of resets (this may eventually loop back to 0).

+.. spec:: Circular buffer decoding and timestamping
+   :id: CODEC_SPEC_10
+   :links: CODEC_REQ_2

+   1. Circular buffer is unwrapped.
+Samples are put in order of recency.
+   2. Minutes elapsed since the most recent sample is extracted from the URL.
+   3. Current time (now in UTC) is determined.
+   4. The first sample is assigned a timestamp = now - minutes elapsed.
+   5. Minutes between samples is extracted from the URL.
+This is used to timestamp each sample relative to the first.